-2.3 Overlap with European Commission initiatives for the protection of minors in the digital environment the European Board for Digital Services, may issue harmonized guidelines on how online platform providers should meet their obligations on privacy, security, and protection of minors online, which is expected to happen in the second quarter of 2025.
-The European Commission has already set up a task force to draft such guidelines and, from 31 July to 30 September, opened the feedback period to contribute to their drafting.

-Guidelines for the protection of minors in compliance with Article 28 of the DSA: Article 28 (4) of the DSA states that the European Commission, in consultation with

-- Working group and call for tender for the development of an age verification system: It also has a working group set up to provide guidance on the more specific issue of age verification, which is composed of the Digital Services Coordinators (DSCs) of the Member States, the European Regulators Group for Audiovisual Media Services (ERGA) and the European Data Protection Board (EDPB).
-Likewise, from 16 October to 18 November, the Commission launched a call for tenders for the development, consultancy, and support for an age verification system that will allow users to prove their age by presenting an electronic certificate in a way that preserves privacy before accessing age-restricted content.
+- Guidelines for the protection of minors in compliance with Article 28 of the DSA: Article 28(4) of the DSA states that the European Commission, in consultation with the European Board for Digital Services, may issue harmonised guidelines on how online platform providers should meet their obligations on privacy, security, and protection of minors online.
+This is expected to happen in the second quarter of 2025.
+The European Commission has already set up a taskforce to draft such guidelines and, from 31 July to 30 September, opened the feedback period to contribute to their drafting. - Working group and call for tender for the development of an age verification system: there is also a working group set up to provide guidance on the more specific issue of age verification, which is composed of the Digital Services Coordinators (DSCs) of the Member States, the European Regulators Group for Audiovisual Media Services (ERGA) and the European Data Protection Board (EDPB).
+Likewise, from 15 October to 18 November, the Commission launched a call for tenders for the development, consultancy, and support for an age verification system that will allow users to prove their age by presenting an electronic certificate in a way that preserves privacy before accessing age-restricted content.
 The application will be created in accordance with the EUDI Wallet technical specifications so that it can be integrated into the EU eIDAS2 Regulation from 2026. - Better Internet for Kids (BIK+) strategy: Launched in 2022, this strategy seeks to make online services age-appropriate and ensure that children are protected, empowered and respected online.

-For all the above, at Adigital we advocate for the support and active participation in the initiatives promoted by the European Commission in the framework of the DSA.
+For all the above, we advocate for the support and active participation in the initiatives promoted by the European Commission in the framework of the DSA.
 This collaborative approach with the European Commission is essential to effectively protect minors online.

-3. European Digital Identity Framework (eIDAS 2)
+3. European Digital Identity Framework (eIDAS2 Regulation)

-Also, as mentioned in the previous section, the European Commission has already started work to develop an age verification system by launching a call for tender for the development, support and consultancy for an age verification system.
+As mentioned in the previous section, the European Commission has already started work to develop an age verification system by launching a call for tender for the development, support and consultancy for an age verification system.